USEPA/e-manifest/docs/src/Services/Manifest/validation.md

      }
      ```

-   - 5.4.4.
-If RejectionInfo.alternateDesignatedFacilityType is not provided then the service generates the following
+   - If `RejectionInfo.alternateDesignatedFacilityType` is not provided then the service generates the following
      error:

      ```json